shlemiel/vimrc/README.md

 [vim-signature](https://github.com/kshenoy/vim-signature) mappings:

-    mx           Toggle mark 'x' and display it in the leftmost column dmx          Remove mark 'x' where x is a-zA-Z
+    mx           Toggle mark 'x' and display it in the leftmost column

-    m,           Place the next available mark
     m.
 If no mark on line, place the next available mark.
-Otherwise, remove (first) existing mark. m-           Delete all marks from the current line m<Space>     Delete all marks from the current buffer ]`           Jump to next mark
-    [`           Jump to prev mark
+Otherwise, remove (first) existing mark. m-           Delete all marks from the current line m<Space>     Delete all marks from the current buffer ]'           Jump to start of next line containing a mark ['           Jump to start of prev line containing a mark
-    ]'           Jump to start of next line containing a mark ['           Jump to start of prev line containing a mark `]           Jump by alphabetical order to next mark `[           Jump by alphabetical order to prev mark ']           Jump by alphabetical order to start of next line having a mark '[           Jump by alphabetical order to start of prev line having a mark m/           Open location list and display marks from current buffer

-    m[0-9]       Toggle the corresponding marker !@#$%^&*()
-    m<S-[0-9]>   Remove all markers of the same type ]-           Jump to next line having a marker of the same type [-           Jump to prev line having a marker of the same type ]=           Jump to next line having a marker of any type [=           Jump to prev line having a marker of any type m?
-Open location list and display markers from current buffer m<BS>        Remove all markers

 When you search with [ack.vim](https://github.com/mileszs/ack.vim), display / move to next / move to previous with: `<leader>cc`, `<leader>j`, `<leader>k`